 In September 2020, we began work on a new Request For Comments (RFC) for Continuous Deployment.
 The focus of the RFC was a new standard of testing, which each app would have to meet before we could let changes to it deploy automatically.

 To write the new standard, we had to break down the problem of faulty changes, thinking about the different types of fault or “bug” that could occur, which tests could be used to detect them, and when we had enough of those tests.
-We’ll be blogging more about this soon.
+We've blogged separately about the details of the new standard of testing.

 In order for Continuous Deployment to be a success, we had to make sure the new standard was practical for most GOV.UK apps.
 We did this by creating an audit of all the apps, listing all of the issues that would need to be fixed before we could enable Continuous Deployment for each of them.